saelogy/wsum8543-tracker/README.md

 In the future the application could possibly be improved in three ways:
 * **Allowing users to upload poster images.** This would make identifying movies easier as the list grows longer and it also gives the user a degree of personalisation.
 * **Tracking a series of emotions.** Most movies aim to have the audience feel more than one emotion, being able to track a series of emotions throughout the film could provide an interesting metric for the users to see how their thoughts on a movie changed as it went on.
+* **Tracking location where movie was consumed.** This might not be a metric which stands out as being important.
+However, the environment one is in when watching movies affect their perception and enjoyment of the film.
+Letting users log simple things like "location: cinemas" may help categorising why they had felt a certain emotion during the movie's runtime.

 ***